blue-span/bluespan.gg/source/giveaway.rst

    in the *current* giveaway.

 For the **Nov 24** giveaway, registration will open on **Nov 15**.
-Check this page after Nov 15 for registration link.
+Check this page after Nov 15 for an updated registration link.

 Who is eligible?
 ----------------